How to Stop Stop Bill Collector Harassment: Know Your Rights and Take Action

 Key Takeaways

-• Consumers have the right to recognize and report harassment by debt collectors, such as excessive communication or the use of threatening language, and may take legal action if their rights are violated.
+- Consumers have the right to recognize and report harassment by debt collectors, such as excessive communication or the use of threatening language, and may take legal action if they believe their rights have been violated.

 The Fair Debt Collection Practices Act (FDCPA) Explained